Board of Directors

 Kathleen "Katie" M. Conlee, Vice President

-Katie Conlee is vice president for animal research issues with The Humane Society of the United States (the HSUS), where she has worked since 1999.
+Katie Conlee is vice president for animal research issues with Humane World for Animals (formerly called the Humane Society of the United States), where she has worked since 1999.
 Katie is focused on the long-term goal of replacing the use of animals in harmful research and testing, as well as the ongoing development and implementation of non-animal alternatives.
-Katie, in collaboration with other organizations, led the HSUS’ efforts to effectively end the use of chimpanzees in research in the U.S. She is now focused on facilitating the retirement of chimpanzees from laboratories to sanctuaries.
-Prior to joining the HSUS, Katie spent several years at a primate breeding and research facility in South Carolina as the behavioral manager for more than 3,000 primates.
+Katie, in collaboration with other organizations, led the Humane World for Animals' efforts to effectively end the use of chimpanzees in research in the U.S. She is now focused on facilitating the retirement of chimpanzees from laboratories to sanctuaries.
+Prior to joining the Humane World for Animals, Katie spent several years at a primate breeding and research facility in South Carolina as the behavioral manager for more than 3,000 primates.
 There, she applied environmental enrichment and other strategies to reduce stress and help emotionally disturbed animals.
 She also worked as the Supervisor of Care at the Center for Great Apes, a sanctuary for chimpanzees and orangutans.
 Katie holds a bachelor’s degree in zoology and a master’s degree in public administration, with a specialization in public policy.

 Adrienne and Billie Joe Armstrong